yusuf/WikiLeaks2MySQL/README.md

  You can grab the cable file from http://archive.org/details/wikileaks-cables-csv.

- Feel free to modify and amend!
+ Purely done for educational purposes so feel free to experiment, modify and amend!
 A database with the name 'wikileak' is required, than again feel free to change.
 Enjoy!